GioF71/tidal-connect/README.md

 ## Known devices

-See the new document document [known devices](assets/known-devices.md) for a list of known working devices.
+See the new document [known devices](assets/known-devices.md) for a list of known working devices.

 ## Avahi and friendly names